vgurianov/qm/docs/slits.md

 #### Space
 The space is modeled by a linked list, each specific class has its own space, i.e. belongs to the namespace of the corresponding class.
 We postulate that 'head' and 'tail' are public attributes.
 Then the space of this model can be perceived as something integral.
 When moving from system to subsystem and vice versa, the scaling effect will appear.
 This corresponds to the generally accepted mathematical description of space.
 #### Time
-In UML SP, concurrent threads are associated with objects of ontology classes.
+In UML SP, concurrent threads are associated with objects of classes.
 One of the concurrent programming patterns is used.
 Simple examples are Single Threaded Execution and Producer-Consumer patterns.
-The time counter is set as a shared resource.
+The time counter is set as a global variable.
 Each thread is given the opportunity to execute a portion of the Run code.
 The meter reading will display the generally accepted mathematical model of time.
+Perhaps for a quantum system one should postulate the atomic nature of the Run procedure.
 Perhaps for a quantum system one should postulate the atomic nature of the Run procedure.

 ## 4. Experiments result